stephenyoon84/es2015-let-dc-web-career-021819/README.md

 advice(19);
 advice(12);
 ```
-The previous code illustrates that the variables declared using the let keyword are scoped within the if/else block instead of the entire function.
-The console logs inside the if/else blocks report the correct values, where as logging the values outside of the if/else blocks throws an the expected error message.
+The code above illustrates that the variables declared using the let keyword are scoped within the if/else block instead of the entire function.
+The console logs inside the if/else blocks report the correct values, where as logging the values outside of the if/else blocks throws the expected error message.

 ## Summary